Living on the "westside" of Los Angeles reminds us how different our community can be from the rest of the country:

 Of course we're constantly amazed at what things cost here.
 And it's not just the cost of housing.
 Three things come to mind:

 1. the local barber shop charges $30 for a regular men's haircut.
-Needless to say, I get my hair cut at a barber shop a few miles away on the southside of Santa Monica (in an area affectionately known as "Dogtown") for about 10 bucks.
+Needless to say, I get my hair cut at a barber shop a few miles away on the southside of Santa Monica (in an area affectionately known as "Dogtown").